jamesw98/ghsfl-docs/policies_procedures.markdown

 * With prior written GHSFL Board approval, member schools may schedule scrimmages with other schools.
 However, individual students from one school may not participate in another school's practices

 ### Tournament Participation
 Unless waived by the Board, the school fencing team must meet all tournament facility and strip requirements (referees and equipment) and must provide advance notification of team rosters (tournament participants).
 A responsible adult must be present for as long as any of the school's fencers are at the tournament.

+If, on the day of an event, a school does not provide a referee, their fencers will not be permitted to fence.

 All schools, including the host, are responsible for providing scoring equipment and referees.
 For details, see the Competition Format Document.